-Most of your are probably familiar with the story of Goldilocks and the Three Bears.
+Most of you are probably familiar with the story of Goldilocks and the Three Bears.

 In the story, Goldilocks enters the cabins of three bears–Papa Bear, Momma Bear, and Baby Bear.
 She eats the porridge from their bowls, finding one that’s too hot, one that’s too cold, and one that’s just right.
 She sits in their chairs, finding one that’s too big, one that’s too small, and one that’s just right.
 And she sleeps in their beds, finding one that’s too hard, one that’s too soft, and one that’s just right.

-Many training administrators have a similar experience when they’re trying to find the learning management system (LMS) that’s “just right” for their company.
+Many learning & development professionals and corporate training managers have a similar experience when they’re trying to find the learning management system (LMS) that’s “just right” for their company.
 Some LMSs are too big and overwhelming.
 Some LMSs are too small and limiting.
 And some LMSs are just right for their company.

-At Convergence, we’ve worked closely with our customers for more than 15 years to develop a “Momma Bear” LMS–an LMS that has all the features they need but not so many features that it becomes confusing, overwhelming, or too costly.
+At Convergence Training, we’ve worked closely with our customers for more than 15 years to develop a “Momma Bear” LMS–an LMS that has all the features they need but not so many features that it becomes confusing, overwhelming, or too costly.

 What Is a Learning Management System (LMS)?